Finding the Right Paris Apartment for Sale

 On sunny spring and summer days, when the sun doesn’t set until nearly10pm, we can forget that Paris is in northern Europe.
 But you will be quickly reminded of this if you spend time in Paris during the winter, when the sun sets before 5pm and doesn’t rise until almost 8am the following morning.
 Light and views are why so many Parisians spend hours in their local cafés, as close to the windows as possible.
 I often look at the courtyards from the back of our apartments and notice how many neighbors switch on their lamps in the middle of the day during the winter – and they are more parsimonious about lighting than Americans are!

 You will want whatever sunlight is available to come streaming into your living room for as long as possible during those winter months.
-Go for a southern or western aspect, and a setting on a higher floor to capture it.
+Go for a southern or western aspect.
+On the lovely wide avenues you’ll often get that feeling of light and see Paris skies even on the first floor, but often you'll need to go higher.
+Just make sure to keep natural lighting in mind when viewing apartments, because you'll be much happier if you can capture it!
 This may sound picky, but you are making a substantial investment and should focus on buying the best that you can afford.
 Our advice will ring a bell when an agent or classified ad stresses that an apartment faces West or South – because it matters to the sophisticated buyer.

 A friend asked us to view an apartment on the fourth floor that overlooked a pretty courtyard before they made an offer.
 It had beautiful beams, fireplace, good layout and was located in a charming part of the 6th arrondissement.
 But even on the sunny day that we viewed it, it felt somber and we could only imagine how cooped up we would feel on a gray morning.
 We advised against it and they found a smaller third floor apartment on a wide street that faced west on the same street and they love it.